khalidsalomao/SimpleHelpers.Net/README.md

 **Configuration**

 Simple configuration of the TimedQueue settings.
-It should be done for each type, since since the JIT compiler will generate differente code at run time, TimedQueue<string> is considered a diferent class, for example, from TimedQueue<StringBuilder> or TimedQueue<byte[]>.
+It should be done for each type, since since the JIT compiler will generate differente code at run time, TimedQueue&lt;string&gt; is considered a diferent class, for example, from TimedQueue&lt;StringBuilder&gt; or TimedQueue&lt;byte[]&gt;.

 ```csharp